cesium-ml/cesium_web/README.md

 2. Install Python and JavaScript dependencies with `make_dependencies`
 3. Initialize the database with `make db_init`

+If you've run this script before, you may see warnings here about the database already existing.
+Ignore those.

 4. Run `make` to start the server and navigate to `localhost:5000`

 ## Dev Tips

 To execute the test suite:

 - Install ChromeDriver from: